ARE YOU TAKING NEW CLIENTS?

 You can find my rate information here.

 DO YOU ACCEPT INSURANCE?

-Unfortunately, I do not accept insurance at this time.
-However, I can provide you with a SuperBill to submit to your insurance company.
+I am currently credentialed with First Choice Health ©.
+For all other insurance providers, I can provide you with a SuperBill to submit to your insurance company.
 A Superbill is a receipt of service, given to you after services have been rendered and paid in full.
 Please note, it does not guarantee reimbursement.
 Once you submit the Superbill to your insurance provider, the request will be processed by your insurance company and any possible reimbursement will be sent directly to the you.

 HOW CAN I PAY FOR SERVICES?

 Due to the virtual environment at this time, forms of payment accepted include: credit cards, debit cards, and HSA/FSA accounts.
 You are responsible for payment in full before or at the start of your appointment.